 Midawarr | Harvest: The Art of Mulkun Wirrpanda and John Wolseley

-This exhibition featured stunning artworks, exploring the plants of north-east Arnhem Land, by Yolŋu elder Mulkuṉ Wirrpanda and landscape painter John Wolseley.
-It was on show at the National Museum of Australia from 17 November 2017 to 19 February 2018.
+Stunning artworks, exploring the plants of north-east Arnhem Land, by Yolŋu elder Mulkuṉ Wirrpanda and landscape painter John Wolseley.
+This exhibition was on show at the National Museum of Australia from 17 November 2017 to 19 February 2018.

 Melbourne Museum, Victoria, 4 April – 14 July 2019